strangerism/SEALs/README.md

 Thanks to all my invisible collaborators

 All icons and SEALs images for this project have been generated using ai tools

+# License

+Everything contained in this addon is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0). https://creativecommons.org/licenses/by-nc-sa/4.0/

+This means you're allowed to redistribute and/or adapt the work, as long as you respect the following criteria:

+Attribution - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+NonCommercial - You may not use the material for commercial purposes (this includes donations).

+ShareAlike - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.